IrishTechCommunity/irishtechcommunity.github.io/adminguide.md

 A DM, or possibly email, should be sent to be user informing them of their disabled account and, if necessary, the reason for doing so.

-# What to do if you feel an Admin has acted innappripriately
+# What to do if you feel an Admin has acted inappropriately

-- Raise it with another Admin as soon as possible please detail where possible, time date and context to allow another admin to look into this for you.
+- Raise it with another Admin as soon as possible.
+Please detail where possible, time, date, and context to allow another admin to look into this for you.
-- Failing a satisfactory response from the Admin that was being, bring it to the #admin channel
+- Failing a satisfactory response from the Admin that was being inappropriate, bring it to the #admin channel
 - An open discussion with other members of the community and a compromise will be found.

 # Issues